rdbliss/rdbliss.github.io/_pages/about.md

 Robert Dougherty-Bliss.
 (There's a *different* Robert Bliss who painted nearly-naked men.)

-I spent time studying computer repair and programming in high school, but was eventually swayed to pursue math my Senior year by my teaching-hero, David Caldwell.
-I left South Carolina for Georgia and took up residence at Oglethorpe University in [Brookhaven](https://www.brookhavenga.gov/), a suburb of Atlanta.
+I studied computer repair and programming in high school, but was eventually swayed to pursue math my Senior year by my teaching-hero, David Caldwell.
-Oglethorpe gave me a healthy exposure to philosophy and the arts as well as (and sometimes at the expense of) math.
-I have very fond memories of my time at Oglethorpe and the people I knew there.

-In 2019 I came to the mathematics department at Rutgers University in New Brunswick, New Jersey to begin a PhD.
+I graduated from Oglethorpe University in Atlanta, where I got a healthy dose of philosophy and arts in addition to math.

+I received my PhD in math in 2024 under my advisor Doron Zeilberger at Rutgers University.
+I first learned about Zeilberger by reading a copy of his book *A = B* I found in my undergraduate library.
+As far as I know I was the only person to ever check this book out, so that might be the most influential copy of that book ever sold, percentage-wise.

+In 2024 I was hired to work under the puzzle master Peter Winkler as an Instructor of Applied and Computational Math at Dartmouth College.